spyder-ide/spyder-docs/doc/fileexplorer.rst

 #####
 Files
 #####

-The **Files** pane is a built-in filesystem and directory browser that allows you to view and filter files according to their type and extension.
-You can also open files with the :doc:`editor` or an external tool, and perform some operations.
+The **Files** pane is a filesystem and directory browser built right into Spyder.
+You can view and filter files according to their type and extension, open them with the :doc:`editor` or an external tool, and perform many common operations.

 .. image:: images/files/files-standard.png
    :alt: Spyder File Explorer panel, showing a tree view of files and metadata